ianic/zig-language-extras/README.md

 will work for all.
 So I make it more procedural way by analyzing zig command output line by line.

+## Testing

+'Test workspace' runs `zig build test` in the root of the workspace so depends on tests definition in you build.zig

+'Run file tests' runs all tests in the current file `zig test {file_name}`.

+'Run single tests' tries to find test name from the current position.
+It first searches up from the current position to find name of the test.
+If not found then it searches down.
+If you are positioned in the test, that will run that test.
+If you are in the code and the tests are below you code this will find first test.
+## Building

+'Build workspace' command runs `zig build` in the root of the workspace.

+## Debugging

+There are two debugging commands.

+'Debug test' builds binary for the test (binary location: zig-out/debug/test) and starts debugger on that binary.
+Put breakpoint in you test before running command.

+'Debug binary' first builds workspace and then starts binary zig-out/bin/{name}.
+If current file is in src folder name is set to the folder name above src folder which is expected to be root of you workspace.
+If the current file is in some other folder then the name of the current file is used as name of the binary except if that file is named main.zig then folder name of that file is used as expected binary name.

+### Keybinding

 When adding keybinding you can restrict usage on Zig language files:
   ```jsonc